iwillwen/mindb/docs/store_interface.md

     };

     module.exports = LevelStore;

+The `callback` argument is a standard callback in Node.js likes:

+    function(err, value) {
+      // ...
+    }

+Error is the first argument and the others arugments are the methods return.

 Got it?
 There are some [store interface examples](https://github.com/iwillwen/mindb/tree/master/examples/stores) in the code.

 Hoping for your contribution about some stores on others platforms. :P